curl/everything-curl/cmdline-urls.md

 URLs start with the "scheme", which is the official name for the "http://" part.
 That tells which protocol the URL uses.
-The scheme must be a known one that this version of curl supports or it will show and error message and stop.
-Also note that the scheme must not start with nor contain any white space.
+The scheme must be a known one that this version of curl supports or it will show an error message and stop.
+Additionally, the scheme must not start with nor contain any white space.

 ### Without scheme

 As a convenience, curl also allows users to leave out the scheme part from URLs.
 Then it guesses which protocol to use based on the first part of the host name.
-That guessing is very basic and just checks if the first part of the given host name matches one of a set of protocols, then you probably meant that protocol.
-This heuristics is based on the fact that some servers traditionally were named like that.
+That guessing is very basic as it just checks if the first part of the host name matches one of a set of protocols, and assumes you meant to use that protocol.
+This heuristics is based on the fact that servers traditionally used to be named like that.
 The protocols that are detected this way are FTP, DICT, LDAP, IMAP, SMTP and POP3.
-Any other host name will default to HTTP.
+Any other host name in a scheme-less URL will make curl default to HTTP.

 You can modify the default protocol to something else than HTTP with the `--proto-default` option.